How Data Discovery and Classification Can Help Secure PII

 Although being able to monitor your data is central to the concept of data discovery, having the ability to classify your data is arguably even more important.
 Data classification lets you parse files and/or strings of data to properly categorize data found within structured or unstructured data sources.
 If this process is conducted with a high degree of accuracy (i.e. without false positives), this should let you determine the content and context of the data your organization uses and stores.
 Furthermore, it will enable your organization to make actionable insights regarding what to do with its data and how to secure it.

 There are many approaches to data classification.
 For instance, some data discovery tools with classification features might use regular expressions, or regexes, to determine the content of data.
 In contrast, other tools might apply heuristics to assess the context of data.
 Our platform, Nightfall, is unique from these traditional approaches in that we’ve built custom machine learning detectors specifically trained to identify common types of PII across a variety of SaaS and IaaS environments.
 This allows our platform to both account for context and improve the accuracy of our detection and classification capabilities compared to other solutions.
-For example with Radar, our GitHub secrets detection tool, we found that our API key detectors have significantly fewer false positives than the most popular tools.
-You can learn more about Radar here.
+For example with Nightfall DLP for GitHub we found that our API key detectors have significantly fewer false positives than the most popular tools.

 2. Additionally, consider platforms that enable workflow implementation or remediation